This is the second installment of a three-part series on the vulnerabilities of log data dependence. Read part one here.

 It becomes increasingly difficult for organizations to break away from an endless cycle where data storage keeps growing and analysts spend more and more time sifting through mounting piles of false positive alerts.
 To add insult to injury, expensive additive solutions are still inadequate when it comes to true real-time, comprehensive network monitoring.

-As Ritu Jyoti, VP Analyst at IDC explains, “Billions are spent on products like a SIEM or SOAR that do not operate efficiently because they are ingesting too much data and an overwhelming number of false positives.
+As Ritu Jyoti, Industry AI and Automation Analyst explains, “Billions are spent on products like a SIEM or SOAR that do not operate efficiently because they are ingesting too much data and an overwhelming number of false positives.
 ‘Garbage in; garbage out.’”

 Can SIEM Even Deliver Real-Time Analysis?
 (Spoiler Alert: No)